 Go to a page or a post within WordPress.

-On the very left corner of the block, if it is a paragraph you’ll see the paragraph symbol.
+On the left corner of the toolbar, you’ll see the paragraph symbol.
 It looks like a backwards capital P with a double side.

-Click that to reveal a more comprehensive menu, and choose HEADING.
+Click that to reveal a comprehensive menu, and choose HEADING.

-Once clicked, the block will turn into a ‘heading 2’ automatically.
+Once clicked, the block will automatically turn into a ‘heading 2’.

-Click the H2 button to reveal more heading options, where you can choose ‘heading 3’ or ‘heading 4’.
+Click the H2 button to reveal more heading options; you can choose ‘heading 3’ or ‘heading 4’.